Weight-loss surgery gaining popularity in Australia

 Available in other languages

 Weight-loss surgery is surging among Australians, a new report shows.
-Image: Rising obesity bringing rising surgery numbers to fight it (AAP)
+The Australian Institute of Health and Wellbeing has found the rate of obesity surgery has almost tripled in a decade and will likely rise further.

 Source: SBS